attendancehelpbscs-hi/fp-attendance/bio-attendance-sys-master/README.md

-# FP Attendance System
+# The Trackers Attendance System

-The FP Attendance System is a comprehensive solution designed to streamline time and attendance tracking in educational institutions.
-It empowers staff and teachers to efficiently organize sections, manage student profiles, and record attendance with unparalleled accuracy using biometric fingerprint technology.
-Leveraging advanced computer vision techniques powered by Python and OpenCV, along with a robust Flask-based matching server and a full MERN stack architecture, this system ensures secure, reliable, and user-friendly operations.
-Inspired by Gideon Idoko's original repository, it provides a modern approach to attendance management, reducing manual errors and enhancing productivity in academic environments.
+The Trackers Attendance System is a comprehensive biometric attendance management solution designed for educational institutions.
+It empowers staff and teachers to efficiently manage student profiles, courses, and attendance records with high accuracy using advanced fingerprint technology.
+Built with modern web technologies and powered by computer vision techniques, this system provides secure, reliable, and user-friendly operations for streamlined attendance tracking.

 **NB**: This system has been built and tested with The DigitalPersona U.are.U 4500 scanner only.
 It only supports Windows OS for now.